Robert B. Heim Obituary - WI | Madison.com

 Heim, Robert Byron

-MADISON - Robert (Bob) B Heim, age 93, passed away Saturday, October 31, 2020.
-He was born September 6, 1927 in Madison to the late Robert and Ruth Heim.
+MADISON - Robert B. "Bob" Heim, age 93, passed away Saturday, Oct.
+31, 2020.
+He was born Sept.
+6, 1927, in Madison, to the late Robert and Ruth Heim.
 He attended Doty School then graduated from Central High School in 1945.
-His family moved to Fox Avenue where he met Virginia Hayes.
-They were married June 3, 1950 at Blessed Sacrament Church.
-Robert served our country in the United States Marine Corps during WWII, enlisting just before his 18th birthday.
-He left the US Marine Corps in August 1946 and was called back to duty on January 20, 1951 to serve during the Korean War until he was discharged January 22, 1952.
+His family moved to Fox Avenue, where he met Virginia Hayes.
+They were married June 3, 1950, at Blessed Sacrament Church.
+Robert served our country in the U.S. Marine Corps during World War II, enlisting just before his 18th birthday.
+He left the U.S. Marine Corps in August 1946 and was called back to duty on Jan.
+20, 1951, to serve during the Korean War until he was discharged Jan.
+22, 1952.
 Prior to enlisting and again after his military service Bob delivered produce for A.J.
 Sweet, working his way up to manager of the frozen food division, retiring in 1988.
 Throughout his life, Bob was an avid golfer and enjoyed playing at many courses throughout the US.
 He even took his clubs to play on vacations in Hawaii and Ireland.
 Bob and Jinny's kids took them to Ireland to celebrate their 50th wedding anniversary.

 Cress Funeral & Cremation Service